 View into hutch from the top, right, front-facing door opening.
 The floor to ceiling wiring chase is visible along the back wall.
 The DirecTV insertion power supply and power outlet, a relay and wiring for the water pump control, and a 12 VDC fuse panel for unswitched battery power are mounted on the gray panel.
 The rear solar monitor panel, EMS display, inverter remote ON/OFF panelare shown on the right side of the photo.
 The DirecTV satellite antenna control unit shown bottom-left.

-View into hutch from the side-facing door opening.
+View of the hutch from the side-facing door opening.
 The solar monitor panel, Battery Charger remote display, EMS display, and inverter remote ON/OFF panel are shown.
 The door was removed to provide easy access.

 The solar control/monitor panel provides advanced battery monitoring, including battery state-of-charge condition in amp-hours from full charge and percentage of charge.

 Convenience Center panel as installed by Grand Design.
 Modifications include the addition of a battery master switch that controls a remotely mounted battery disconnect relay, which replaces the mechanical battery disconnect originally mounted in the pass-thru.
 The water pump switch was replaced with a momentary push-push switch with 3-point control (Convenience Center, Bathroom, and Pass-Thru), and some behind the panel wiring changes to provide better system isolation.